Don’t stop when you are tired. Stop when you are done. – Unknown

 It is in the small decisions you and I make every day that create our destiny – Tony Robbins

 Everything you do and every step you take should be well celebrated within you.
-Fears of loosing or not having enough time, or not succeeding at something should be put aside all at once!
+Fears of losing or not having enough time, or not succeeding at something should be put aside all at once!
 You are trying to get there – it counts more than never even daring to dream about achieving something.
-There is no such thing as negative result, there is life experience that every event brings you and makes you wiser.
+There is no such thing as a negative result, there is a life experience that every event brings you and makes you wiser.
 Every time you are successful and you achieve something – stop for a moment and give yourself a pat on the back.
 Well done you!
 This is great!
-Keep doing whatever your are doing because it is working!
+Keep doing whatever you are doing because it is working!

 Nature Is Calling

 I read a lot.
 So I came across one good advice (although I cannot recall where exactly) but it goes something like this: take at least 20 mins out of your day for a walk or find a good spot for visualisation.
 During the week it’s hard to make time and reunite with nature, I know.
-However, at least we can try to find some time for a simple fresh air walk.
+However, at least, we can try to find some time for a simple fresh air walk.
 I guess I am extremely lucky currently living 20 meters from the River Thames which makes my visualisation outings possible and bring me an extra pleasure when I walk along the river and stare into the water.
-It clears my mind and gives me new perspective.
+It clears my mind and gives me a new perspective.
 Think about your special “places of power” that give you true inspiration and make a habit to be there more often.

 Self-Development is Never an Option, it’s a MUST!